-- 1. Calculate the molarity of the ASA stock solution. - i.
-The molar mass of ASA is 180.2 g/mol. - ii.
-Convert $g \rightarrow mol$, then divide by liters of solution. - 2.
-Now, you are ready to use $M_1V_1=M_2V_2$ to calculate the concentrations of your standards. - For each calculation, you should use the molarity of the ASA stock solution you just calculated as M1, the amount of this solution you used to make the standard (1-5 mL) as V1, and the final volume you diluted the stock solution (always 25 mL) as V2.
-You will calculate for M2 for each standard solution.

-B. Beer's Law Plot

-- 1. Use the molarities of the standard solutions as your x-values, with the absorbance being the y-value. - 2.
-Force the y-intercept through zero. - 3.
-Use the slope and the measured absorbance of the unknowns to calculate the molar absorptivity (ε) as described in the background section. - C. Calculate the mass of ASA in the commercial tablet, repeating this process for each commercial preparation you are analyzing. - 1.
-Use the Beer's Law best-fit line to calculate the molarity of each of the unknown solutions. - 2.
-Use $M_1V_1=M_2V_2$ to calculate the molarity in the original commercial aspirin tablet stock solution. - i.
+- A. Calculate the Molarities of each of your 5 standard solutions - This takes two steps! - 1.
+Calc Molarity of ASA Stock Solution. - i.
+The Molar Mass of ASA is 180.2 g/mol - ii.
+Convert $g \rightarrow mol$, then divide by Liters of solution. - 2.
+Now, you are ready to use $M_1V_1=M_2V_2$ to calculate the concentrations of your standards. - For each calculation, you should use the molarity of the ASA Stock solution you just calculated as M1, the amount of this solution you used to make the standard (1-5mL) as V1, and the final volume you diluted the stock solution (always 25mL) as V2.
+You will calculate for M2. - B. Beer's Law Plot - 1.
+Use the molarities of the standard solutions as your x-values, with the absorbance being the y-value. - 2.
+Force the intercept to be 0. - 3.
+Use the slope and the measured absorbance of the unknowns to calculate the molar absorptivity (ε) as shown in the Background section - C. Calculate the mass of ASA in the commercial tablet.
+(Repeat this process for each commercial Preparation you are analyzing.) - 1.
+Use the Beer's Law Best fit line to calculate the Molarity of each of the unknown solutions. - 2.
+Use $M_1V_1=M_2V_2$ to calculate the molarity in the commercial aspirin tablet stock solution. - i.
 This time, you know the concentration of the dilute solution from your Beer's Law plot, the volume of the dilute solution (25 mL) and the volume of the stock solution used to make this dilute solution (1mL).
-You are calculating the initial molarity (M_1) of the solution made in Part 1 or provided by the instructor. - 3.
+You are calculating the Molarity of the solution made in Part 1 or provided by the instructor. - 3.
 Now, you know that one tablet was dissolved in 250 mL to make the stock solution.
 Use this knowledge and the molarity of the stock to calculate the total number of moles in the stock and then use the molar mass of ASA to convert that to grams. - 4.
 The mass of the tablet that was dissolved to make the unknown stock should have been recorded.
 Use this to calculate the mass % of ASA in the tablet.